raizerRTX/movva/README.md

 ### Prerequisites

-- [System Requirements] - List any hardware or software requirements.
+- [System Requirements] - Works on any device platform as long as it has internet connection

 ### Installation